mu-majid/trivago-case-study/README.md

 ![Alt text](images/import-collection-5.png?raw=true "Image 5")

-Then right click on the `Private Calls` folder, and write the following in the Authorization tab
+Then right-click on the `Private Calls` folder, and write the following in the Authorization tab

 ![Alt text](images/import-collection-6.png?raw=true "Image 6")